-The SBIC admission application process includes focused areas for evaluating an applicant by their stated intent for studying at SBIC, historic academic records (e.g. transcripts), statement of faith and ministry, church endorsement, and recommendations.
+The SBIC admission application process includes focused areas for evaluating an applicant by their stated intent for studying at SBIC, historic academic records (e.g. transcripts), Statement of Faith, church endorsement, and recommendations.
 Applicants are also asked about their active church involvement or progress for seeking membership in a local congregation.
 All applicants are evaluated through these required, published admission standards.